OLIS is a cross-campus professional development unconference focused on innovation in online learning, to be held on February 7, 2020.

 OLIS participants will share experience and best practice surrounding online learning and teaching technologies, in order to improve student outcomes.
 Innovation in online teaching will be recognized and honored at this key university-wide event.
 OLIS 2019 will feature a keynote address by Air University, which is using virtual reality and other simulation technologies to teach technical skills as well as team building and human resources management.

-The College of Continuing Studies Bama By Distance and the College of Arts and Sciences are co-hosting OLIS 2019, organized cooperatively by Dr. Nathan Loewen (CAS ETech), Dr. Jennifer Roth-Burnette (CCS Innovation Team), and Cheryl Bosarge (Bama By Distance Faculty Training).
+The College of Continuing Studies Bama By Distance and the College of Arts and Sciences are co-hosting OLIS 2020, supported by departments across campus and organized cooperatively by Dr. Nathan Loewen (CAS ETech) and Cheryl Bosarge (Bama By Distance Faculty Training).

 OLIS registration will be limited, as we work to cultivate a group large enough for significant impact, but small enough to allow for the brainstorming and idea-sharing we plan to foster through breakout sessions and huddle discussions.

-The keynote presentation will be given by leaders of The Air University Squadron Officer School.
-They will share and demonstrate how they use virtual reality and other simulation technologies to support Air Force leadership and development as well as team-building and critical thinking skills.
-Keynote presenters include Toni Hawkins-Scribner, Director, and Bradley Aldridge, Senior Educational Advisor, of the Learning Sciences and Technology Studio, as well as Lieutenant Colonel Brian Lebeck, Dean of Squadron Officer School.
+The keynote presentation was given by leaders of The Air University Squadron Officer School.
+They shared how they use virtual reality and other simulation technologies to support Air Force leadership and development as well as team-building and critical thinking skills.
+Keynote presenters included Toni Hawkins-Scribner, Director, and Bradley Aldridge, Senior Educational Advisor, of the Learning Sciences and Technology Studio, as well as Lieutenant Colonel Brian Lebeck, Dean of Squadron Officer School.